-CSTs normally operate as a State asset, under the command and control of the State Governor, but upon deployment, the unit provides direct support to the IC.
+CSTs normally operate as a State asset, under the command and control of The State Governor, but upon deployment, the unit provides direct support to the IC.
 CSTs support local emergency responders (Fire, Police, and EMS), as well as State and Federal agencies such as the DOE, FBI, EPA and FEMA.
-The Texas 6th CST is located at Camp Mabry in Austin TX.
+The Alabama 46th CST is located at the Montgomery Air National Guard Station, and the Mississippi 47th CST is located at the Jackson Air National Guard Base.
+The state of Florida has two CSTs, the 44th located at Camp Blanding in Stark, FL, and the 48th based in Clearwater, FL, which is the only maritime capable CST in the United States.